AlyshaM-09/DNS/README.md

     <img src="https://github.com/user-attachments/assets/18af0a50-9ecb-447d-a7d3-f67a7e001f85" height="70%" width="70%" alt="step one"/>
 </p>
 <p>
-  Ping to mainframe again and the new adress will show appear.
+  Ping to mainframe again and the new address will show appear.
 </p>

 <h2> CNAME Record </h2>